chucksterr/WebSocketChat/README.md

 I DO NOT OWN THIS CODE...
 IT COMES FROM SEVERAL TUTORIALS THAT I FOLLOWED, I HAVE HOWEVER SPENT SOME TIME UNDERSTANDING ROUGHLY EVERY LINE OF CODE.

-I started learning Java a couple months ago in January 2018.
+I started learning Java a couple months ago and Spring Boot2 in January 2018.
 I understand how challenging it can be to make sense of tutorials so, I have created a package called "documentation".

 THE text file : "documentation.txt" lays down the order in which each document was created; Then each java class has a corresponding text file in the documentation package explaining what each methods does more or less line by line.